 Pour non-dairy milk into a large liquid measuring cup.
 Add melted butter and vanilla and whisk to combine.
 Add wet to dry and stir.

 Stir in carrot and let batter rest for 5 minutes while preheating skillet to medium heat.

-Once skillet is hot, lightly grease the surface with non-stick spray or non-dairy butter and spoon on 1/4 cup measurements of batter; there should be 9 cakes.
+Once skillet is hot, lightly grease the surface with non-stick spray or non-dairy butter and spoon on 1/4 cup measurements of batter; there should be 9 cakes (amount as original recipe is written // adjust if altering batch size).
 Top each pancake with a sprinkle of crushed walnuts and flip when bubbles appear and the edges look slightly dry.